 A large, 2010 meta-analysis of 51 studies looked at the safety of TRT.
 The report concluded that safety analysis of TRT is of low quality and fails to inform the public about potential long-term effects.

 The Mayo Clinic cautions that TRT also may:

 - enlarge the breasts

 - Maintain a healthy weight.
-Overweight men are more likely to have low testosterone levels, but losing weight can bring testosterone back up.
+Overweight men are more likely to have low testosterone levels.
+Losing weight can bring testosterone back up.

 - Exercise regularly.
-Sedentary men tend to have reduced levels of testosterone, as the body doesn’t need it as much.
-Weightlifting can stimulate testosterone production, but the key is regularly moving your body and using your muscles.
+Sedentary men tend to have reduced levels of testosterone, as the body doesn’t need as much.
+Weightlifting can stimulate testosterone production.
+The key is regularly moving your body and using your muscles.

-- Sleep 7-8 hours a night.
+- Sleep 7 to 8 hours every night.
 Lack of sleep affects the hormones in your body.

 - Eat more nuts and beans.
-They’re rich in D-aspartic acid, which promotes the production of testosterone.
-Try adding more almonds, eggs, soybeans, lentils, and salmon to your diet (Topo et al., 2009).
+They’re rich in D-aspartic acid, which promotes the production of testosterone, according to one